 It’s important to note, the FDA says that while the UV filters in chemical sunscreens can’t be considered safe, that doesn’t mean they’re unsafe.
 Scientists just don’t know.

-“It’s a little bit scary because we just don’t know what the biological effect of sunscreen in your blood is.”
+“It’s a little bit scary because we just don’t know what the biological effect of sunscreen in your blood is.”- Alok Vij, MD a dermatologist at Cleveland Clinic in Ohio. |

 So what should you do if you want to protect yourself or your kids from the uncertainties of untested ingredients?